 The Arapahoe/Douglas Works!
-Business Services Team and Workforce Development Board Team convene business Task Forces in both Arapahoe and Douglas Counties.
-These taskforces are made up of representatives from Chambers of Commerce, Economic Development, the Small Business Development Centers, Manufacturers Edge and Municipalities within Arapahoe and/or Douglas County.
-The information shared within these Task Forces helps to define the strategies that are needed to sustain economic strength in our area.
+Business Services Team and Workforce Development Board Team convened Business Recovery Task Forces in both Arapahoe and Douglas Counties.
+These taskforces were made up of representatives from Chambers of Commerce, Economic Development, the Small Business Development Centers, Manufacturers Edge and Municipalities within Arapahoe and/or Douglas County.
+The information shared within these Task Forces helped to define the strategies to help businesses recover from the COVID-19 pandemic and understand changing regulations including the Five Star Program and Business Recovery grants needed to sustain economic strength in our area.
+The task forces collectively decided to dissolve due to successful outcomes and the end of the pandemic.
+The groups are shifting focus, but will reconvene if needed in the future.